 Agree with your family to establish a ‘phone creche’.
 A bit like day-care for your phone, this can be a place where everyone’s device goes when the family is focussing on the important things in life.
 The phone gets charged and so does your familial relationships.

-If you’re a regular reader of the blog, you may wish to join the Midlands Minimalist Community.
-With newsletter updates roughly twice a month including unique content, click below to come on board!
+If you’re a regular reader of the blog, you may wish to join my online Community.
+With newsletter updates including unique content, click below to come on board!

 Note that if you’ve signed up to receive the latest blog posts via email, this doesn’t automatically subscribe you to the Community newsletter, so click on the button below to join.